knathanp/cse210-unit02-ta/README.md

 3. Open and run the project in VS Code.
 You should be able to see the text "Welcome to the program." displayed in the terminal.

 4. Open the empty file `Address.cs`.
-In this file, create a new data type for a street address with the following member variables:
+This class will be used to represent a street address.
+In this file, create this new data type for a street address by creating the following member variables:

     * street
     * city
     * state
+    * zip code

-5. Create a member function `DisplayMailingLabel()` that displays an address with the street on the first line, and the city and state on the second with a comma separating them.
+5. Create a member function `DisplayMailingLabel()` that displays an address with the street on the first line, and the city, state, and zip code on the second with a comma separating the city and state, like this:

+    ```text
+    525 S. Center St.
+    Rexburg, ID 83460
+    ```

 6. In your `Program.cs` file, create a new `Address` object, set the member variables to something of your choosing, and call the member function to display the address.

 7. Add a constructor to the `Address` class to set the member variables to reasonable default values.

+    Note: Constructors are special methods that are called automatically when an object is created.
+Their purpose is to help set up the initial state of an object.
+The name of a constructor must match the class name, and the return type is left empty (not even void).

+    For example:

+    ```c#
+    public Address()
+    {
+        _street = "123 Anystreet St";
+        _city   = "Anytown";
+        _state  = "Idaho";
+        _zip    = 88888;
+    }

 8. In your `Program.cs` file, create a second `Address` object and call the display member function for it, to see your default values rendered.